-This renewal permit includes a compliance schedule for the submission of progress reports.
-Beginning on the effective date of the permit (EDP) and 25 days after the end of every semi-annual period, the permittee must submit a progress report to the Department to document the permittee's progress towards compliance with the Federal CSO Control Policy and N.J.A.C.
+This renewal permit includes a compliance schedule for the submission of progress reports beginning on the effective date of the permit (EDP).
+The permittee must submit a progress report to the Department on February 1st and August 1st of each year to document the permittee's progress towards compliance with the Federal CSO Control Policy and N.J.A.C.
 7:14A-11 - Appendix C. The progress reports must include but are not limited to the following information: